oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     ```

 8. You can also revoke a token.
 You cannot use or refresh a token you have revoked.

-For this Workshop, do not perform this step.
+    > **Note:** For this Workshop, do not perform this step.
 The syntax is provided for your reference.

     ```
     <copy>curl -i -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header "Authorization: Bearer ${token}" "${omlserver}/omlusers/api/oauth2/v1/token/revoke"</copy>
     ```

   Running the command above produces a result similar to this:

     ```
     HTTP/1.1 200 OK